NCBI-Hackathons/drugdisco/README.md

 # Installation
 DrugDisco is packaged as a Dockerfile (see for https://docs.docker.com/)

+IF you would like to install our pipeline without using a docker image, you will need to install:

+1. [**Open Babel**](http://openbabel.org/wiki/Main_Page), along with python bindings.
+2. [**Rdkit**](http://www.rdkit.org/docs/Install.html).
+I found the anaconda method to be the easiest.
+3. I used pip install *library name* to install the following python libraries:
+    + [**chemfp**].
+Use version 1.1p1 (pip install chemfp==1.1p1).
+See the instructions [here](http://chemfp.readthedocs.io/en/chemfp-1.3/installing.html#configuration-options).
+To install with OpenMP configuration so that multiple processors can be utilized.
+    + numpy
+    + pandas
+    + psutil

 # DrugDisco
 DrugDisco is a high throughput automated drug discovery pipeline.
 Specifically, it tests over 20 million small molecules that are commercially available and can be used a drugs to find that one that fits your target best!!!